Financing

 • EDC Finance maintains a voting York County representative on its loan committee

-• 25% of all loan fees and a portion of the interest rate stay in York County to support future economic development efforts
+• A portion of loan fees stay in York County to support future economic development efforts

 Tax-Exempt Financing Program